realnews-gateway/emergency-publishing-system/emergency-channel/ingest/validation.md

 - Strong protection against malformed or harmful input
 - Consistent structure for downstream processing
-- Source‑aware validation rules
+- Uniform validation rules across all sources
 - Early rejection of unusable content
 - A secure foundation for the entire ingestion pipeline

 Validation is the first and most critical defense layer in the Emergency Channel.